beaufortfrancois/kyle.machul.is/_posts/2006-01-27-okc-newspaper-article-on-lifecycle.markdown

 mt_id: 580
 layout: post
 ---
-In October of last year, the <A HREF='http://www.journalrecord.com/'>Oklahoma City Journal Record</A> did an article on the <A HREF='http://www.nonpolynomial.com/content/2005/09/lifecycle.php'>LifeCycle project</A>.
+In October of last year, the [Oklahoma City Journal Record][1] did an article on the [LifeCycle project][2].
 I just happened upon a text version of the article on the web, which has been reposted in this entry, for sake of history.

-<B>Entrepreneur Tackles Virtual Wild West</B>
+**Entrepreneur Tackles Virtual Wild West**

 By Brain Brus

 The Journal Record

 Norman computer-tech entrepreneur Kyle Machulis slowly pedaled his sleek gray car to the front of his office.
 After he works the bugs out, he hopes to sell the pedal-driven technology to thousands of others so they can travel anywhere in the world by bike, car, plane and jet pack, he said.

 "It would work for treadmills, too," he said, clicking on the car and putting it back in his inventory directory.
-"It's just a matter of adjusting some connections. … I'm working on making the speed representational of your pedaling effort as well, because right now you move at a consistent crawl."
+"It's just a matter of adjusting some connections. (...)
+I'm working on making the speed representational of your pedaling effort as well, because right now you move at a consistent crawl."

 Machulis is an entrepreneur in the virtual Wild West, looking to exchange his computer savvy for real cash in a newly developing economy that exists somewhere between the keyboard and his wallet.